sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

  * multivariate polynomial arithmetic via CoCoALib
  * computation of approximate vanishing ideals via ApCoCoALib (needs multivariate polynomial arithmetic via CoCoALib)
  * check targets for various SAGE packages like gmp and linbox
- * make all packages using BLAS/Lapack use the Accelerate Framework on MacOSX.
-Patch for Linbox exists and will hopefully show up in Linbox svn soon

 === Long Term ===
  * F4/F5 in CoCoALib with interface to  SAGE